mdj2/djangotemplate/README.md

 ## Creating a Django Project
 Django comes with a program called django-admin.py that performs various functions.
 One of them helps you create an initial project.
 In our home project directory, start a new django project:

-    django-admin.py startproject example .
+    django-admin.py startproject helloworld .

 I usually name my projects after the website's domain name (minus the tld).

-This will create a new directory called `example` in the current working directory. `example` will have some files in it like:
+This will create a new directory called `helloworld` in the current working directory. `helloworld` will have some files in it like:

     __init__.py  settings.py  urls.py  wsgi.py

-It also creates a file called manage.py in the current working directory. manage.py is essentially the same thing as django-admin.py, except it knows about the project specific settings (i.e. the example/settings.py file).
+It also creates a file called manage.py in the current working directory. manage.py is essentially the same thing as django-admin.py, except it knows about the project specific settings (i.e. the helloworld/settings.py file).

 ### Configuration
-Cd into your Django project directory `cd ~example.com/example` and start making changes to the settings.
+Cd into your Django project directory `cd ~helloworld.com/helloworld` and start making changes to the settings.
 #### settings.py
 As of this writing, Django's default settings.py file leaves much to be desired.
 So we have to make a lot of changes.
 Open settings.py up in favorite text editor...